switch-dimension/lever-cast-5/.documentation/prompt-guide.md

 - Give me an alternate treatment for this component
 - Make this component more user
 - Are we thinking about accessibility?
+- Instead of telling the model what to do even when you know what should be done, ask the model what it thinks should be done

 ## Error Handling
 - Fix